ponylang/rfcs/text/0000-unicode-string.md

 Not Supported:
 1. lower() and upper() for unicode characters.
 Should remove lower_in_place() and upper_in_place() because these conversion are not safe.
 1. The StdStream's (out, err, in) do not support specifying a character encoding.
-Ideally, the encoding for these streams would be set by the system run-time based on the default encoding of the underlying system.
+Ideally, the encoding for these streams would be set by the system at run-time based on the default encoding of the underlying system.
 For now, they will use utf-8 only.

 # How We Teach This